pheianox/dirty-calf/README.md

 ```

-Don't use me in small projects, it will not make much difference. **_The bigger CSS file, the bigger percentage_**.
+Don't use me in small projects, it will not make much difference. **_The bigger CSS file and alphabet, the bigger percentage_**.

 ## Installation